codemath3000/JaneStreetMarketForecasting/README.md

-# JaneStreetMarketForecasting
+# Jane Street Real-Time Market Data Forecasting Kaggle Competition
 This repository contains my finalized submissions for the Jane Street Real-Time Market Data Forecasting Kaggle competition.
+It is split into two parts: the Kaggle submission file (Evaluation.ipynb) and the training notebook (Training.ipynb).
+The Training.ipynb produces a pkl file, which is fed into the Evaluation.ipynb file for the actual competition.
+The model used is an ensemble model, including gradient boosting, random forests, and neural networks.